spatie/laravel-personal-data-export/README.md

 // ...
 ```

-To automatically clean up older personal data downloads, you can schedule this command in your console kernel:
+To automatically clean up older personal data exports, you can schedule this command in your console kernel:

 ```php
 // app/Console/Kernel.php